- Image 1 of 3

 Rain moved in over the last few days, but it hasn't been enough to completely put out the fire.
 A three-year drought across California has created extremely dry timber brush that fueled the flames and pushed them all the way up the Sierra slopes to the snow line around 8,000 feet, she said.

 The fire started Friday afternoon near a highway on the border of Inyo and Mono counties.
 It blew up when 50 to 75 mph winds whipped through wooded areas near the two communities for about three hours, Brown said.
 The fire is 85 percent contained and is expected to be completely out by Tuesday afternoon.

-Firefighters made progress after rain moved in, and they have since contained 75 percent of the 11-square-mile blaze that has charred about 7,000 acres.
+Firefighters made progress after rain moved in, and they have since contained 85 percent of the 11-square-mile blaze that has charred about 7,000 acres.

 Meanwhile, officials running the evacuation center in Crowley Lake said they received an outpouring of support.
 Pizzas, fresh fruit and a birthday cake collected on a folding table, while a white board filled up with the names and phone numbers of people who had volunteered their homes for displaced humans and pets.